-1.5.6 Arrays
+1.5.5 Arrays

-In the program ball_plot.py from Chapter 1.4 we saw how 1001 height computations were executed and stored in the variable y, and then displayed in a plot showing y versus t, i.e., height versus time.
+In the program ball_plot.m from Sect.
+1.4 we saw how 1001 height computations were executed and stored in the variable y, and then displayed in a plot showing y versus t, i.e., height versus time.
 The collection of numbers in y (or t, respectively) was stored in what is called an array, a construction also found in most other programming languages.
-Such arrays are created and treated according to certain rules, and as a programmer, you may direct Python to compute and handle arrays as a whole, or as individual array elements.
+Such arrays are created and treated according to certain rules, and as a programmer, you may direct Matlab to compute and handle arrays as a whole, or as individual array elements.
 Let us briefly look at a smaller such collection of numbers.

 Assume that the heights of four family members have been collected.
-These heights may be generated and stored in an array, e.g., named h, by writing h = zeros(4) h[0] = 1.60 h[1] = 1.85 h[2] = 1.75h[3] = 1.80 where the array elements appear as h[0], h[1], etc. Generally, when we read or talk about the array elements of some array a, we refer to them by reading or saying h = zeros(4)

-"a of zero" (i.e., a[0]), "a of one" (i.e., a[1]), and so on.
+These heights may be generated and stored in an array, e.g., named h, by writing where the array elements appear as h(1), h(2), etc. Generally, when we read or talk about the array elements of some array a, we refer to them by reading or saying "a of one" (i.e. a(1)), "a of two" (i.e. a(2)), and so on.
 The very first line in the example above, i.e.